motacapla/Multi-armed-Bandit-Algorithms/README.md

 Multi-armed Bandit Algorithms in Golang.

 ## What is this
-This is the algorithm to solve multi-armed bandit problem.
+This is the algorithm to solve multi-armed bandit problem. https://en.wikipedia.org/wiki/Multi-armed_bandit <br>
-As so far, I just only implemented UCB1 strategy one.
+Though there are a lot of algorithms to solve this problem, I just only implemented UCB1 strategy one so far.

 ## How to Compile
 $ go build main.go

-## How to use
+## How to Use
 $ ./main ./arms/prob.d

+## Comments
+This was my first time to write code in Golang. <br>

+I would like to implement another algorithm like epsilon-greedy, softmax and Thompson Sampling.